tianyuchen/Scrapy/README.md

 ## Overview:
-Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
+Scrapy is a fast high-level web crawling and web scraping framework written in Python, used to crawl websites and extract structured data from their pages.

 ## Objectif: